GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - **access_token_as_jwt:** Specifies whether access_token should be return as JWT or not.
 Default value is false

-- **access_token_signing_alg:** Sets signing algorithm used for JWT signing.
+- **access_token_signing_alg:** Provide signing algorithm used for JWT signing.
 Valid values are none, HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512, PS256, PS384, PS512

 - **rpt_as_jwt:** Specifies whether RPT should be return as JWT or not.
 Default value is false

-- **logo_uri:** Specifies an URL that references a logo for the Client application
+- **logo_uri:** Provide an URL that references a logo for the Client application

-- **client_uri:** Specifies an URL of the home page of the Client
+- **client_uri:** Provide an URL of the home page of the Client

-- **policy_uri:** Specifies an URL that the Relying Party Client provides to the End-User to read about the how the profile data will be used
+- **policy_uri:** Provide an URL that the Relying Party Client provides to the End-User to read about the how the profile data will be used

 - **front_channel_logout_session_required:** Specifies if front channel logout session required.
 Default value is false